 Adopted: August 14, 2020*

-The Duke Complaint Handling Procedures Involving a University Faculty and Non-Faculty Staff as a Respondent applies to both Duke University and Duke Health and is maintained and revised by Duke’s Office for Institutional Equity.
+The Procedures for Responding to Discrimination and Harassment Reports Involving Duke Faculty and Non-Faculty (Staff) Respondents applies to both Duke University and Duke Health System.
+These Procedures are implemented and maintained by Duke’s Office for Institutional Equity.

-Students (including undergraduate, graduate, and professional students), faculty, staff, and all others covered by the Policy have the right to raise good faith concerns or file complaints of discrimination, harassment, and/or related misconduct regarding the actions of faculty, staff, and certain others as explained in Section III of the Policy.
-This procedure applies to Prohibited Conduct that does not fall within the definition of Title IX Sexual Harassment in the Policy.
+These procedures apply to Prohibited Conduct that does not fall within the definition of Title IX Sexual Harassment in the Policy.
 In some cases, complaints may not fall within the scope of the Policy at all or may involve concerns not connected to a protected status or characteristic, as set forth in Section II of the Policy.
 In those cases, the situation may be referred to another Duke office, department, unit, or resource.
 Again, see Section III of the Policy.
 The procedures set out below are intended to facilitate and provide a mechanism to address concerns, to resolve complaints in a manner that is prompt, equitable, and consistent with the values of an impartial and reliable investigation, and to provide for appropriate follow-up.
-These procedures are implemented and administered by the Office for Institutional Equity (OIE).

 II.
 Reporting and Responding

-Complaints of discrimination, harassment, or related misconduct should be submitted to the appropriate individual or office as soon as reasonably possible, preferably within one year after the most recent alleged misconduct.
-As explained in the Policy, the sooner a complaint is filed, the more effectively it can be investigated.
-In addition, the longer an individual waits to file a complaint, the more difficult it may be for Duke to respond, complete an investigation, and/or provide remedies or impose sanctions.
+Reports of discrimination, harassment, or related misconduct should be submitted to the appropriate individual or office as soon as reasonably possible, preferably within one year after the most recent alleged misconduct.
+As explained in the Policy, the sooner a report is filed, the more effectively it can be investigated.
+In addition, the longer an individual waits to submit a report, the more difficult it may be for Duke to respond, complete an investigation, and/or provide remedies or impose sanctions.

-In some instances, a member of the Duke community may choose to initially relay the complaint to a manager, supervisor, dean, chair, their school or college or other appropriate administrator.
-In such instances, the complaint shall promptly be communicated to OIE.
+In some instances, a member of the Duke community may choose to initially report the relevant information to a manager, supervisor, dean, chair, their school or college or other appropriate administrator.
+In such instances, the information shall promptly be communicated to OIE.
 OIE will consult with the appropriate administrator to facilitate any follow-up, fact gathering and/or investigation.

 III.
 Other Resources

-While oversight of these procedures rests with OIE, complainants and respondents may request the help of other appropriate Duke resources.
+While oversight of these procedures rests with OIE, complainants and respondents may request the help of other appropriate Duke resources, such as Duke Human Resources Staff and Labor Relations representatives, department managers, directors, and supervisors, department chairs, school deans and/or academic advisors.

 The resources noted above cannot provide confidentiality regarding concerns of discrimination, harassment, and/or related misconduct.
-Duke employees or faculty members who wish to discuss a concern in a more confidential setting may contact the Duke Personal Assistance Service.
-Duke students who wish to discuss a concern in a more confidential setting may contact Duke Counseling and Psychological Services, the Office for Gender Violence Prevention and Intervention in the Duke Women’s Center.
+Duke faculty or non-faculty staff who wish to discuss a concern in a more confidential setting may contact the Duke Personal Assistance Service.
+Duke students who wish to discuss a concern in a more confidential setting may contact Duke Counseling and Psychological Services, the Sexual Misconduct Prevention and Response.

 Faculty, non-faculty staff and/or students may wish to inquire of OIE as to the level of confidentiality an office, administrator, or staff can or cannot provide.